ulan/mgc/README.md

-# mgc
+# Minimal Garbage Collector

-Minimal GC in JS
+This is a demo of a simple mark-sweep GC written in JavaScript.